-- (a) Bank - (1) Building footprint shall be limited to 3,000 s.f. - (2) Drive-through facilities must be in the rear of the building - (b) Buffer Requirement.
-New buildings or structures containing, or accessory to, commercial or multifamily dwelling uses constructed on properties in the Windham Center District that abut a residential zoning district shall provide a fifty (50) foot natural buffer from the zoning district boundary line.
+- (a) Bank: - (1) Building footprint shall be limited to 3,000 s.f. - (2) Drive-through facilities must be in the rear of the building

-- (c) Building Architecture.
-All building rooflines must be pitched.
-The minimal pitch shall be at least 4/12. - (d) Retail Sales, Minimart: The building footprint shall be limited to 3,000 s.f. - (e) Restaurant: - (1) Maximum seating shall be 40 seats. - (2) Restaurants shall not be permitted to include a drive-through facility. - (f) Retail Sales: The maximum area of a building dedicated to retail sales shall be 5,000 s.f. - (g) Sidewalks New, enlarged or rebuilt uses shall provide sidewalks along any public way that border the property when there is an existing sidewalk to which the proposed sidewalk can connect. - (1) Sidewalks shall be constructed in accordance with the standards in Tables 3 and 4 in Appendix B of this Ordinance. - (2) Sidewalk construction shall meet all applicable American with Disabilities Act (ADA) Standards. - (h) Streets.
+- (b) Buffer Requirement.
+New buildings or structures containing, or accessory to, commercial or multifamily dwelling uses constructed on properties in the Windham Center District that abut a residential zoning district shall provide a fifty (50) foot natural buffer from the zoning district boundary line. - (c) Building Architecture.
+Except for Single-Family Dwellings, Aall building rooflines must be pitched.
+The minimal pitch shall be at least 4/12. - (d) Fitness Center.
+The maximum area of a building dedicated to a fitness center shall be 3,000 s.f. - (de) Retail Sales, Minimart.
+The building footprint shall be limited to 3,000 s.f. - (ef) Restaurant: - (1) Maximum seating shall be 40 seats. - (2) Restaurants shall not be permitted to include a drive-through facility. - (fg) Retail Sales:-.
+The maximum area of a building dedicated to retail sales shall be 53,000 s.f. - (gh) Sidewalks.
+New, enlarged or rebuilt uses shall provide sidewalks along any public way that border the property when there is an existing sidewalk to which the proposed sidewalk can connect. - (1) Sidewalks shall be constructed in accordance with the standards in Tables 3 and 4 in Appendix B of this Ordinance. - (2) Sidewalk construction shall meet all applicable American with Disabilities Act (ADA) Standards. - (i) Streets.
 All new and reconstructed Streets must be built to Public Street standards.
-No new Private Roads are allowed. - (i) Street trees shall be planted along the street Frontage, at least one tree every fifty (50) feet. - (1) These trees must be evenly spaced and placed within the right-of-way as close to the property as possible.
-In the event the lot owner does not have the right to plant within the right-of-way, the street trees will be placed on the lot as close to the right-of-way as possible. - (2) Street trees shall be of a size and a variety specified on a Town of Windham recommended tree list available from the Public Works Department.
+No new Private Roads are allowed. - (j) Street trees shall be planted along the street Frontage, at least one tree every fifty (50) feet. - (1) These trees must be evenly spaced and placed within the right-of-way as close to the property as possible.
+In the event the lot owner does not have the right to plant within the right-of-way, the street trees will be placed on the lot as close to the right-of-way as possible. - (2) Street trees shall be of a size and a variety specified on a Town of Windham recommended tree list available from the Public Works Department. - (k) Theater.
+The maximum seating shall be 90 seats.